Guavus/hydrator-plugins/core-plugins/docs/File-batchsource.md

 ## Note

-It is mandatory to provide output schema when using format other than `text`.
-Default schema used in this plugin is for `text` format where body represents line read from the file and offset represent offset of line in the file.
+It is mandatory to provide an output schema when using a format other than text.
+The default schema used in this plugin is for text format where the body represents line read from the file and offset represents offset of line in the file.

-If the format is `orc` then only string, long, int, double, float, boolean and array types are supported in output schema.
+If the format is orc, then only string, long, int, double, float, boolean and array types are supported in output schema.